micmro/performance-bookmarklet/README.md

 ![alt text](https://raw.githubusercontent.com/nurun/resourceTable/gh-pages/readme-assets/perfbook-requests-pie-charts.png "screenshot of pie graph output of bookmarklet on http://velocityconf.com/velocityny2014")

-- Requests by domain - handy to find out how many requests are added by 3rd parties
+- Requests by domain - handy to find out how many requests are added by 3rd parties (green wedges represent the current TLD and subdomains - hover over them for more information)
 - Requests by Type - what content type is accountable for the majority of requests

-*external is currently everything except the current domain - exluding sub domains*
+*external is currently everything except the current host - exluding sub domains*

 ### Resource Timing API with Markers